minoobeyzavi/Future-Projects/README.md

 => <a href="https://github.com/minoobeyzavi/Twinkle">Twinkle</a>

-"To laugh often and much; To win the respect of intelligent people and the affection of children; To earn the appreciation of honest critics and endure the betrayal of false friends; To appreciate beauty, to find the best in others; To leave the world a bit better, whether by a healthy child, a garden patch, or a redeemed social condition; To know even one life has breathed easier because you have lived.
-This is to have succeeded." - Ralph Waldo Emerson (1803 - 1882) American Essayist & Poet

 “The word “enthusiasm” comes from the Greek word “entheos” which means the God within.
 And the happiest, most interesting people are those who have found the secret of maintaining their enthusiasm, that God within.” - Earl Nightingale

 => This is why we should have a positive psychology option on social media specially on Twitter.